 Decide if you will be marinating your chicken in a large freezer bag or in a bowl or shallow dish.

-Prepare the chicken: Use chicken breasts or thighs.
-Either cut the chicken in too long chicken fingers or cut into bite-sized pieces.
+- Prepare the chicken: Use chicken breasts or thighs.
+Either cut the chicken in too long chicken fingers or cut it into bite-sized pieces.

 Peanut Sauce Recipe